 If you come upon overflow, spend a minute evaluating its extent and the thickness of the ice (if any) beneath the water.
 It may be possible to (carefully) step across or quickly through the water.
 Just in case, carry a couple of heavy-duty trash bags in your pack that you can wear like waders over your feet and legs to walk through any shallow overflow.

 As we have described, the Susitna 100 course is actually a series of commonly-used snowmachine trails linked together.
-The Little Su 50K course is now a shorter lollipop.
 The trails are put in every winter (as snow permits) by the committee and the motoring public.
 These trails are generally placed in about the same location every year, but one of the attractions of snow-mobiling in Alaska is the high degree of freedom we have in "going as we please".
 Thus, trails abound everywhere and it is quite possible to get on the wrong trail and ultimately get lost on this course.
 In fact, someone does this every year, often for several hours.
 As a racer, you have four (4) factors working to help you stay on track.